We contribute to the field of sustainability science. We translate research into our programmes and activities.

 Positive Impact Rating For Business Schools

-EADA is ranked among the 29 Best Business Schools FOR the world in the category of Transforming Schools (level 4).
-Positive Impact Rating For Business Schools - June 2022
+EADA is among the Transforming Schools (level 4) FOR The World.
+Positive Impact Rating For Business Schools - June 2023

 Better World Ranking MBA de Corporate Knights

-EADA is ranked at number 34 in the world by the Corporate Knights ‘Better World Ranking MBA’, as a result of integrating sustainable development into its MBA programmes, faculty research on sustainability issues and the gender and ethnical diversity of its faculty.
-2021 Corporate Knights Ranking
+EADA is ranked at number #18 worldwide and #1 in Spain by the Corporate Knights ‘Better World Ranking MBA’, as a result of integrating sustainable development into its MBA programmes, faculty research on sustainability issues and the gender and ethnical diversity of its faculty.
+2023 Corporate Knights Ranking

 How do we incorporate sustainability into our programmes?